-The above have fancy versions of these tools, that do an excellent job.
+The above have, I think, fancy versions of these tools, that do an excellent job.
 As time goes by, perhaps more people will have the correct tools.

 BMW advises that if a stud itself is stretched at the threads, it should be replaced.

-Once in awhile we see a badly repaired thread.
-It might have had a Timesert installed, or drilling or tapping on an angle or otherwise badly done; or, perhaps the Helicoil was improperly installed, ETC. For a pulled Helicoil, there is a fix, if you are careful and the case is not too badly screwed-up!
+Now and then we see a badly repaired case thread.
+It might have had a Timesert installed, or drilling or tapping on an angle or otherwise badly done; or, perhaps the Helicoil was improperly installed, etc. For a pulled Helicoil, there is a fix, if you are careful and the case is not too badly screwed-up!
 The Helicoil company makes a TWINSERT ....it is a Helicoil inside a Helicoil, and is available extra long ...which is a MUST.
 Try www.olander.com for the proper parts, including the 12.5 mm drill, the Twinsert tap, and the long Twinsert inserts ....or just rent most or all of the stuff you need (see that tools article, item 20, as noted above).

-Earliest Airheads do not have counter-boring at the top studs areas of the cases for fitting the small O-rings, because these O-rings were not then used.
-Soon came the counter-boring in the CASES for those O-rings.
-Later, cylinders themselves got a machined groove for a LARGE O-ring located around the bottom of the cylinder, this was for 1978 & later.
-SOME 1978 did not have the groove.
-That O-ring was WHITE, a special BMW part, & was designed to be ENGINE OIL WETTED JUST PRIOR TO THE CYLINDER BEING INSTALLED & TORQUED.
+Earliest Airheads do not have counter-boring in the engine case at the top studs for fitting the small O-rings, because these O-rings were not then used.
+Soon came the counter-boring in the cases for those O-rings.
+Later, cylinders also incorporated a machined groove for a large O-ring located around the bottom of the cylinder, this was for 1978 & later.
+Some 1978 did not have the groove.
+That O-ring was white, a special BMW part, & was designed to be engine oil wetted just prior to the cylinder being installed and torqued.
 I actually wet all the O-rings JUST prior to final assembly.
 Oil wetting should be done within an hour of assembly.
-The oil will supposedly slowly cause the O-rings to swell ...so mind the maximum 1 hour period.
+The engine oil application will supposedly slowly cause the O-rings to swell ...so mind the maximum 1 hour period.

 I have removed much of my cylinder base sealant information from this & most other articles, so that there is only one place I need to update now and then.
-I keep the information here: http://bmwmotorcycletech.info/chemicalsetc.htm
+I keep the information at: https://bmwmotorcycletech.info/chemicalsetc.htm

 01/26/2008: All prior revisions incorporated, and information added from obsolete engineinternals.htm article, etc.